Father Brown (film): Plot

 Back in England, Father Brown gives a sermon on the Prodigal Son.
 Flambeau enters and sits next to Lady Warren.

 Production

 It is based on G. K. Chesterton's Father Brown character, who had featured in a number of stories between 1911 and 1935.

 The movie was the first production from Facet Productions headed by Paul F Moss and Vincent Cox.
-In May 1953 it was announced Alec Guiness would play the title role and that the stories were being adapted by Moss' wife Thelma Schnee but the screenplay was being prepared by Alec Coppel, Victor Kenning and Schnee.
+In May 1953 it was announced Alec Guinness would play the title role and that the stories were being adapted by Moss' wife Thelma Schnee but the screenplay was being prepared by Alec Coppel, Victor Kenning and Schnee.

 The eventual screenplay adaptation was based loosely on the Father Brown story, "The Blue Cross."
 Although credited to Thelma Schnee and director Robert Hamer, it was actually co-written by Schnee and blacklisted screenwriter Maurice Rapf.

 Moss died after an operation on 13 June 1954 - his wife had given birth that month to their daughter.